10 Greatest Roman Emperors and Their Achievements

 With his interest in academic excellence, he turned to the law and presided over public trials, issuing no less than twenty edicts a day.

 During his rule of 10 years, Vespasian was faced with one of the most difficult eras in Roman history.
-This period was during the period when the empire was regaining a semblance of normalcy after the mayhem caused by former emperors Nero and Caligula.
+This period was when the empire was regaining a semblance of normalcy after the mayhem caused by disastrous reigns of emperors like Nero and Caligula.
 These aside, the empire had just seen a civil war in which the empire had four emperors in the period of only one year.

 A realist, and an accomplished general, Vespasian proved himself convincingly in the fray of battle.
 He was also confronted by an uphill task of returning balance to the Roman Empire.
 His prolific reign that lasted from 69 to 79 AD earned him respect and the honor of being amongst the greatest Roman Emperors.

-After Vespasian died in 79 AD, his eldest son Titus succeeded him, becoming the first emperor to be automatically succeeded by his biological son.
-This succession commenced the Flavian dynasty that took over the reins of the Roman Empire for the period of 27 years.
+After Vespasian died in 79 AD, his eldest son, Titus, succeeded him.
+This made Vespasian the first Roman emperor to be automatically succeeded by his biological son.
+This succession commenced the Flavian dynasty (69-96 AD) that held the reins of power in Rome for the period of 27 years.

 8. Emperor Antoninus Pius